JuliaStats/Distances.jl/README.md

 | SqMahalanobis | 0.103410s |  0.032976s |  3.1359 |
 | Mahalanobis | 0.104362s |  0.033305s |  3.1336 |

 We can see that using ``colwise`` instead of a simple loop yields considerable gain (2x - 4x), especially when the internal computation of each distance is simple.
-Nonetheless, when the computaton of a single distance is heavy enough (e.g. *KLDivergence*,  *RenyiDivergence*), the gain is not as significant.
+Nonetheless, when the computation of a single distance is heavy enough (e.g. *KLDivergence*,  *RenyiDivergence*), the gain is not as significant.

 #### Pairwise benchmark